iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Operators Theory/Minty's Theorem, The Surjectivity Theorem.md

 **Reference**:

 21.1 from Heinz's operator book.
-OR Theorem 3.79 on Dimitry's Book.
+OR Theorem 3.79, 3.83 on Dimitri's Book.
 They have similar proof.

 **Remarks**